Meet the Commissioner

 - Creative Cities Convention: 23rd-24th April 2020

 Please refer to the FAQs and if you have any further questions, please contact: Josh Paterson - [email protected]

 FAQs - How will successful applicants be selected?

 The pitches received will be reviewed by the convention’s executive team, stakeholders and commissioners.
-Successful applicants will have projects which are of current interest to the commissioners who are taking part in the one-to-one sessions.
+Successful applicants will have projects or programme strands which are of current interest to the commissioners who are taking part in the one-to-one sessions.

 The successful applicants will be matched to the appropriate commissioner(s) and meetings will be scheduled accordingly during the convention.

 A video pitch is an effective way to let the commissioners “meet” you ahead of your meeting and see your enthusiasm for your project.
 It can add context to your pitch and support your written submission, and may be as simple as just talking to camera about your project.
 Please note that you must still provide a written outline of up to 300 words.

 If you choose not to include a video pitch as part of your submission, we will still consider the written material you provide when making the selections.
 There is no penalty for not including a video in your submission.